 Data Re-Fetching in React

+While a client-side search only filters the stories that are available on the client (after the initial data fetching), a server-side search would allow us to get data from the remote API based on the search term.
+Essentially client-side and server-side searching differ in where the search operation takes place.
+Client-side searching occurs on the user's device, providing fast responses but may be less suitable for large datasets.
+Server-side searching happens on the server, better suited for large datasets but may result in slower user response times due to server round-trips.
+The choice depends on factors like dataset size, search complexity, and performance considerations.
 In this section, we want to change the client-side search to a server-side search.
-While a client-side search only filters the stories that are available on the client (after the initial data fetching), a server-side search would allow us to get data from the remote API based on the search term.
 Try to tackle the following task yourself again before continuing to read the book.

 Task: The search feature is a client-side search, because it filters only the data that's already there.
 Instead it should be possible to use the search to fetch data related to the search term.